 Staff, volunteers and regular visitors are required to complete this Form and pass it to the Senior Designated Professionals (SDP) at the school, who are Mr Tom Duce, Mrs E Calvert, Mr D Saunders, and Mrs S Swinburn if they have a safeguarding concern about a child in our school.
-Other DSL trained staff are Sarah Bradley, Ryan Sedgeley Tina Pearce and Craig Jansen Mr Steve Cozens is the Link-Governor for Safeguarding.
+Other DSL trained staff are Sarah Bradley, Ryan Sedgeley, Tina Pearce, Kim Palmer and Craig Jansen.
+Mr Steve Cozens is the Link-Governor for Safeguarding.

-Tutor Group

-Your Name and Position in School
+Full Name of Child Date of Birth Tutor Group Your Name and Position in School